1

 $\begingroup$

-I am wondering how he performed the calculation, which I presume is not just Keppler Orbits, but including some pertubation from the know planets (correct me if I understand that wrong).
-Usually nowadays you would do pertubation calculations in the Hamilton-Jacobi framework, but since Jacobi just started college in 1821 it has not been invented yet (I presume).
+I am wondering how he performed the calculations, which I presume are not just Kepler orbits, but including some pertubations from the known planets (correct me if I understand that wrong).
+Usually nowadays you would do pertubations calculations in the Hamilton-Jacobi framework, but since Jacobi just started college in 1821 it had not been invented yet (I presume).

-So anybody knows how exactly these calculation were done at that time?
+So does anybody know how exactly these calculations were done at that time?

 $\endgroup$